 Are you seeking legal information relevant in a specific location?
 Local/ municipal, provincial, federal, international?
 (Include Jurisdiction in search)

 Primary sources of law such as the Indian Act or Treaty 7 are available through government websites (e.g., Crown-Indigenous Relations and Northern Affairs Canada).

 Case law such as R. v.
 Friends of the Oldman River Society (1992) are available in print or online reporters (e.g., Canada Supreme Court Reports), or through searching in the Library's legal databases.

 Analysis of laws and the impact of cases are available in books and journal articles; locate using Library discovery tools (e.g., Summon, Library catalogue) or subject databases.
 Search Tip: use key terms or concepts rather than case citations for these searches.

 First Nations Information Connection Information connects you to Government and Law about current and historical relations between the Canadian government and the First Nations people.

 BearPaw Legal Education & Resource Centre (BLERC) is a department of Native Counselling Service of Alberta (NCSA).
 Its primary mission is to develop and distribute materials designed to assist Aboriginal people in conflict with the law.

-Native Law Center
+Indigenous Law Center

-The Native Law Centre at the University of Saskatchewan facilitates access to legal education for Aboriginal peoples, to promote the development of the law and the legal system in Canada in ways which better accommodate the advancement of Aboriginal peoples and communities, and to disseminate information concerning Aboriginal peoples and the law.
+The Indigenous Law Centre at the University of Saskatchewan facilitates access to legal education for Aboriginal peoples, to promote the development of the law and the legal system in Canada in ways which better accommodate the advancement of Aboriginal peoples and communities, and to disseminate information concerning Aboriginal peoples and the law.